milanjanosov/janosov.com/content/blog/a_network_map_of_the_witcher.md

 coverImg: a_network_map_of_the_witcher.png
 ---

-I used the Witcher, a fantasy novel series by Andrzej Sapkowski, later a popular computer game and a Netflix show, to showcase how data science and text analysis can be used to extract an visualize the backbone of a complex series of events by building a social map of the Witcher.
+I used the Witcher, a fantasy novel series by Andrzej Sapkowski, later a popular computer game and a Netflix show, to showcase how data science and text analysis can be used to extract and visualize the backbone of a complex series of events by building a social map of the Witcher.

 <!--more-->